Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

     }, timeout);
 ```

-On line 2 we are creating new Promise in which we are listening with [browser.on('targetcreated')](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-event-targetcreated) if new target (page) wac created.
+On line 2 we are creating new Promise in which we are listening with [browser.on('targetcreated')](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-event-targetcreated) if new target (page) was created.
 Again we are able to access `browser`, because it is expose to us thanks to jest-puppeteer preset.
 Then we click on the link on the homepage, which opens new tab and point to [GitHub Starter Project](https://github.com/Zovi343/E2E_Testing_with_Puppeteer_Final).
 On line 7 we await Promise, which we created on line 2 and this Promise returns newly opened page.
 So in the end we are able to get title of this newly opened page and make our assertions.

 ##Debugging Your Test